-With a passion for experimental innovative projects, she was an Oculus Launch Pad grant recipient and member of YouTube’s VR Creators Lab in Los Angeles.
-She has presented for the Online News Association, SXSW and BinderCon since co-founding Tiny World Productions, an innovative immersive journalism studio.
+With a passion for experimental innovative projects, she likes to mess around with new forms of technology and media.
+She was an Oculus Launch Pad grant recipient and member of YouTube’s VR Creators Lab in Los Angeles in 2018.
+She has also presented at the Online News Association, SXSW and BinderCon.

-She has developed curriculum training journalists in video and immersive storytelling skills in the U.S., India and around the world.
-As a lecturer at the UC Berkeley Graduate School of Journalism and Berkeley’s Advanced Media Institute, she has also taught multimedia and VR workshops.
-Her teaching and reporting brought her to Hamburg, Germany as a Fulbright Fellow and Berlin as a Arthur F. Burns Fellow with Die Zeit Online.
+As an educator, she has developed curriculum training journalists in video and immersive storytelling skills in the U.S., India and around the world.
+As a lecturer at the UC Berkeley Graduate School of Journalism, San Francisco State University and Berkeley’s Advanced Media Institute, she has also taught multimedia and VR workshops.
+Her teaching and reporting brought her to Hamburg, Germany as a Fulbright Fellow and Berlin as an Arthur F. Burns Fellow with Die Zeit Online.

-She is a graduate of Pitzer College and the UC Berkeley Graduate School of Journalism and divides her time between Berkeley, Berlin and southern India.
+She is a graduate of Pitzer College and the UC Berkeley Graduate School of Journalism.

-Hey!
-Welcome.
-Feel free to poke around.
 If you want to talk about collaborative projects please contact me.
-I always enjoying teaching classes, speaking to young people, coordinating projects, delving into research and consulting on immersive media projects. — Lakshmi
+I always enjoy teaching classes, speaking to young people, delving into research and consulting on innovative multimedia and immersive media projects. — Lakshmi